WintryWind7/LethalCompanyPacks/BepInEx/plugins/boxofbiscuits97-QuotaRollover/README.md

 ### Anti-hoarding technology that only removes required credits for the quota instead of setting progress to 0

 ## Changelog
+- v2.3.0
+	- Hopefully fixed an issue where you could infinitely play past the deadline in some cases

 - v2.2.1
 	- Fixed README